ellcrys/papers/README.md

 People do not contribute to open source software irrationally.
 They do it because there is something to gain.
 Many people contribute because they want to learn or be members of a community of like-minded individuals.
 There are those who do it to improve their reputation so that prospective employers may be interested in their abilities.
 Companies whose business model depends on open source software are also incentivised to contribute to it.

-A popular misconception in open source is the idea that open source contributions should attract no financial incentive and remain a free and voluntary activity.
-However, the truth is, most open source contributions impose time and financial commitments on contributors who need to develop, test, document, evangelise and fix bugs to ensure the product is suitable for both individual developers and enterprises.
-It is unrealistic to expect contributors to consistently offer their time and money to a project that gets used by others for commercial purposes and to expect no form of financial compensation as incentives to continue to remain committed to the project.
+A popular misconception about open source is the idea that open source contributions should attract no financial incentive and remain a free and voluntary activity.
+However, the truth is, most open source contributions impose time and financial commitments on contributors who need to develop, test, document, evangelise the product and fix bugs to ensure the product is suitable for both individual developers and enterprises.
+It is unrealistic to expect contributors to consistently offer their time and money to a project that gets used by others for commercial purposes and to expect no form of financial compensation as incentives to continue to remain committed to the long term improvement and sustenance of the project.
 If the quality of open source software is to be maintained or improved, the best way to guarantee it is by bringing financial incentives to the table.

 Two of the main channels from which open source collaboration may receive financial support are code-sharing platforms or open source foundations.
 Code sharing platforms can create mechanisms that could potentially allow open source developers to receive financial assistance in the form of donations or subscription to premium branches, but they do not do this.
 These platforms do a lot to enable collaboration but not enough to allow contributors to receive financial benefits.

 Open source foundations such as Apache Software Foundation can receive donations and generate income through sponsorship, merchandise sales, support and hosting conferences but those funds are for the day-to-day running of the foundation of which none of it goes down to non-employee contributors.
-There needs to be a trusted, transparent and automated mechanism for creating, verifying and transferring value between users and developers of open source software.
+There needs to be a trusted, transparent and automated mechanism for creating, verifying and transferring value between users and collaborators of open source software.
 The introduction of such a mechanism will create many types of open source economies (such as bounty, bug hunting, support services).

 In the era of community-led services, collaborators need to be able to generate or receive financial rewards to support continuous development and execution of their services.
 While centralised code sharing platforms are unsuitable for providing the needed infrastructure, blockchain technology can allow collaborators create shared software products, formulate protocol enforceable governance structure, vote and authorise actions, receive and distribute financial incentives without intermediaries.